 Type 3

-The chameleon, the actor
+The Chameleon, the Performer

-Margaery Tyrell (GOT)
+Margaery Tyrell (Game of Thrones)

 Jay Gatsby (The Great Gatsby)